Username Search Social Media Guide

 Do not use username search for harassment, stalking, discrimination, doxxing, or exposing private information.
 For name-led research, deep search by name is safest when it stays evidence-based and public.

-Privacy Rules for Username Search Social Media
+Privacy Rules for Social Media Username Searches

 Private, locked, deleted, and unindexed profiles are not reliably visible through public username search.
 If privacy matters, audit your own username reuse first, then change the patterns that make accounts easy to connect.